This month is AIDS Awareness month, so I figured this would be a great first post.

 So what is HIV?

-HIV is an human immunodeficiency virus that attacks the body’s immune system.
-Over time the body can’t fight off diseases and a person begins to get sick, with the final stage being AIDS, or Acquired Immunodeficiency Syndrome.
+HIV is a human immunodeficiency virus that attacks the body’s immune system.
+Over time the body can’t fight off diseases, and a person begins to get sick, with the final stage being AIDS, or Acquired Immunodeficiency Syndrome.
 HIV can be found in the semen, vaginal, rectal fluids, blood and breast milk of a person with HIV.
 There is no cure, but there are treatments and preventative methods.

 It can be shared when someone has unprotected vaginal or anal sex or shares needles with someone who has HIV, or when an HIV+ person is pregnant or breastfeeds their baby.

 The first 5 diagnoses of HIV in the US were reported on June 5th, 1981 and the CDC coined the term AIDS the following year.
 In 1987, ACT UP or AIDS Coalition To Unleash Power was founded.
-They are a non profit activist group focused on getting the proper treatment, both medically and socially, for individuals with HIV/AIDS that still exist today.
+They are a nonprofit activist group focused on getting the proper treatment, both medically and socially, for individuals with HIV/AIDS that still exist today.
 Here’s an awesome video about ACT UP.
 By 1990, more Americans had died from AIDS than from the Vietnam War.
 In the following years, starting in 1996, tools were introduced to help reduce the number of AIDS-related deaths, including at-home HIV tests and combination therapy for HIV-positive folks.
-By 2002, AIDS became the worldwide number one cause of death among 15-59 year olds.
-That same year, FDA approved the “OraQuick” finger prick test and the rapid oral test was approved in 2004.
+By 2002, AIDS became the worldwide number one cause of death among 15-59-year-olds.
+That same year, the FDA approved the “OraQuick” finger prick test and the rapid oral test was approved in 2004.

 Protection and Prevention

-Practicing safe sex and not sharing needles is a great way to prevent the spread of HIV, but some people don’t like condoms and they may consider going on PrEP, especially if they have a partner with HIV.
+Practicing safe sex and not sharing needles is a great way to prevent the spread of HIV, but some people don’t like condoms, and they may consider going on PrEP, especially if they have a partner with HIV.
 Other reasons could be if you’ve had an STD in the past 6 months, or if you and/or your partner use injection drugs.
 People in nonmonogamous relationships who are not always open about communication on everyone’s HIV status may consider taking PrEP.
 Some people use PrEP for extra protection.

 - PrEP is a prescription medicine to help prevent HIV.